MicrosoftDocs/semantic-kernel-docs/semantic-kernel/concepts/ai-services/chat-completion/function-calling/index.md

 > [!TIP]
 > To ensure a model can self-correct, it's important to provide error messages that clearly communicate what went wrong and how to fix it.
 This can help the model retry the function call with the correct information.

+> [!NOTE]
+> Semantic Kernel automatically invokes functions by default.
+However, if you prefer to manage function invocation manually, you can enable manual function invocation mode.
+For more details on how to do this, please refer to the [function invocation article](./function-invocation.md).

 ### 6) Return the function result